 Sending personalized letters to individual accounts introducing your brand and product/service is a great way to increase brand awareness.
 You can then follow this up with tailored infographics to show your brand’s specific offer to them.

-You could also include coupons with discounts for their first purchase.
-Direct mail can also be used to send out regular educational content to current clients to enhance their journey with you and reduce the chance of customer churn.
+You could also include incentives like coupons with discounts for their first purchase.
+Direct mail can also be used to send out regular educational content to current clients to enhance their buyers’ journey and reduce the chance of customer churn.

 Digital paid ads are excellent for ABM as they allow you to reach your target audience over a variety of channels.

-Social media platforms such as Facebook, Twitter and LinkedIn offer paid advertisements and allow you to select which accounts you want them to be seen by.
-Facebook allows you to filter by email address, phone number, age, location and gender to target accounts that match your specific account profile.
+Social media platforms such as Facebook, Twitter, and LinkedIn offer paid advertisements and allow you to select which accounts you want them to be seen by.
+Facebook allows you to filter by email address, phone number, age, location, and gender to target accounts that match your specific account profile.